NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 #### Field: Vertical Insulation Depth

 Numeric field indicates the depth measured in meters from the ground surface to which the vertical perimeter insulation extends.
 Valid range from > 0 to &lt; Basement Depth.

-#### Mesh Density Parameter

-Integer field indicating the density of the finite difference ground domain cells between the basement and the far field boundaries.
-Default value is 4.
-Total number of ground domain cells, insulation cells, and ground surface cells are indicated as outputs to the eio file.

 #### Field: Simulation Timestep